 The obvious difference is the design.
 The Tourbox fits more fully underneath your hand and has a different feel to each of the inputs.
 I mean this in the way that your hand moves to activate them but also in how they are shaped and interacted with.

 The second thing is the in the level of customization.
 At first glance, the Tourbox might seem to have fewer buttons but the magic lies in the ability to combine them, which something like the EK Remote cannot do.
 This means you could even put your main dial to work for a variety of functions by pairing it with another button.
-I much prefer this to pressing a button to cycle between modes.
+I much prefer this to pressing a button to cycle between modes as with the EK Remote.

 What the Tourbox Lite lacks, is the wireless connectivity that other controllers at this price point often have.
 But this is a minor thing and a trade-off I’m willing to make.